 Students can register for PSYCH 450, Honors Research Seminar, only after they have submitted their Research Proposal.
 They register for 450 credits during any two quarters of their senior year.
 Students work on their independent research projects under direct faculty supervision.
 They collect data, analyze the results, and write an APA style paper of their results (Senior Honors Paper).
 During spring quarter, graduating seniors present their research to faculty and fellow students by participating in the Psychology Honors Poster Session, usually held in late May.

 Students must maintain a 3.50 GPA and take at least twelve credits of Psychology 498 and/or 499 which are taken in conjunction with their independent research.

 Psychology majors may join this program if they have a UW overall grade point average of 3.50 or above.
 Students who are not yet in the major, but intend to major in psychology may be elgible to attend the PSYCH 350 class in the Autumn quarter, but not officially be accepted into the program until they are admitted into the psychology major.
 Likewise, transfer students who start at the UW in the Autumn quarter and do not have a UW overall GPA yet, will be elgible to attend the PSYCH 350 class, with permission by the instructor, and will be able to be accepted into the program once they have a UW overall GPA of a 3.50 or above.

-Students who are interested in the honors program should talk with Carrie Perrin in Psychology Undergraduate Advising in Room 119A, Guthrie Hall.
+Students who are interested in the honors program and wish to submit an application should talk with Carrie Perrin in Psychology Undergraduate Advising in Room 119A, Guthrie Hall.
 To make an appointment, please go online or call 205-543-2698.
-While our office is closed due to Covid-19 restrictions, please email Carrie, at email@example.com.
+While our office is closed due to Covid-19 restrictions, please email Carrie, at firstname.lastname@example.org.
 The best time to inquire about the Honors Program is Spring Quarter of the sophomore year.